jatin-jatin42/jatin-jatin42/README.md

 <h3><b><u>🚀 About Me </u></b></h3>
 <p align="justify">
-I'm a **Founding AI Engineer** driven by applying proven technical patterns to new spaces.
+I'm a <b>Founding AI Engineer</b> driven by applying proven technical patterns to new spaces.
 I learn fast, build faster, and enjoy figuring things out when there’s no obvious playbook to follow.
-You'll usually find me **mildly caffeinated and building something no one cares about except me.**
+You'll usually find me mildly caffeinated and building something no one cares about except me.
 </p>

 *"Turning coffee into features and bugs into lessons."* ☕